 Fitting Your Course Needs

-- Recurring Reports protocol - Students make observations throughout the semester or quarter to explore their plant’s response to the seasons..
+- Making recurring phenology observations on the same plant involves students making observations throughout the semester or quarter to explore their plant’s response to the seasons.

 You can also have students investigate whether their plant’s annual cycle is responding to variability in climate by having them compare their observations with historical data.
 Budburst can be used for all of these objectives, and more.